-Grade 4 and 5 students read the morning announcements daily on the P.A.
+Grade 4 and 5 students read the morning announcements daily on the PA system.
 All students in the school take turns saying the pledge during morning announcements.

-Grade5 students are paired with kindergarten students and act as mentors for assemblies, for school events like field day and as reading buddies on a regular basis.
+Grade 5 students are paired with kindergarten students and act as mentors for assemblies, school events like field day, and as reading buddies on a regular basis.

-Grade 4 and 5 students are trained to patrol as kindergarten patrols, bus patrols or street patrols.
-They participate in training two times a year and are provided with recognition, rewards and special events in appreciation of their contribution.
-They provide a valuable service to the students and to the community.
+Grade 4 and 5 students are trained as kindergarten patrols, bus patrols, or street patrols.
+They participate in training two times a year and are provided with recognition, rewards, and special events in appreciation of their contribution.
+They provide a valuable service to the students and the community.

-Grade 5 students volunteer in the River East Scholars Nursery program by helping out in the nursery during recess and lunch and during their special events.
+Grade 5 students volunteer for the River East Scholars Nursery Program by helping out in the nursery during recess and lunch and during their special events.

 This program provides volunteer mentorship and leadership opportunities for students in Grade 5.
 Pairs of students assist in the office over the lunch hour by answering the phone and directing inquiries to the appropriate people, as well as carrying out simple office tasks.